Pearl McIver: Public health

 McIver was one of the first students to attend the initial training program in Public Health at the University of Minnesota in 1919, taught by Louise Powell.
 It was established in cooperation with the Minnesota Public Health Association, the first of its kind in the state.

 McIver was also the director of public health nursing in the Missouri State Health Department.

 In 1933, she was employed by the United States Public Health Service (USPHS) in their Division of Public Health, as the first US Public Health Nurse.
 She worked as a public health nursing analyst to concentrate on the national health needs of the people.
 The USPHS hired other nurses to help McIver in providing consultation to all states regarding issues relating to nursing.
 She was the first nurse to be employed by the USPHS to provide consultation on nursing administration.
 McIver was convinced that the strengths of each individual director of public health nursing of each state would influence its scope and quality.
 Her goal was to have an experienced nursing director in the health department of every state.
 She later continued with the service by working in their Division of Domestic Quarantine.
 McIver worked closely with the Director of Nursing in the U.S. Children's Bureau, Naomi Deutsch, to support community nursing services in a coordinated way.

 In 1944 McIver was made chief of public health nurses.
 McIver had the honor of administering the oath to the Minnesota Nursing Cadet Corps members at their induction in May, 1944 at Northrop Auditorium in Minneapolis.

 McIver was the chief of the Nursing Unit of the Children’s Bureau, and was responsible for training and assigning public health nurseries to various departments in the health sector.
 After serving as the USPHS Chief of the Division of Public Health Nursing, she retired in 1957, after 22 years of service.

-Post Retirement
+Post-retirement

 She also worked with the American Nurses Association (ANA) for nearly 20 years, and was its president between 1948 and 1950.
 McIver was the editor of the American Journal of Nursing and served as the Vice-President of the American Public Health Association where she oversaw the foundation of the organization's nursing section.
 She was the chairperson of the Federal Nursing Council, was a member of the Expert Panel of Nursing for the World Health Organization, was the chairperson of the International Council of Nurses Constitution Committee, and was the Vice-Chairperson of the American Nurses Foundation.